 - Personal care, such as help with getting dressed or taking a shower

-- Help in the home, such as cleaning up, doing a load of washing or pruning the garden
+- Help in the home, such as cleaning up, washing or pruning the garden

-- Social assistance, such as going to special community events or help making friends
+- Social assistance, such as going to events or help to make friends

 - Exercise and fitness, such as taking a walk or participating in a Yoga class

-- Health and wellness goals, such as swimming at the beach or reassessing dietary habits
+- Health and wellness goals, such as swimming at the beach or diet changes

 - Meal preparation, such as grocery shopping or assisted feeding